timlohse1104/tilloh.dev/backend/README.md

 ### Nx generation

-Generate an application

-1. Run `nx g @nx/nest:application --name=my-app "--tags=scope:my-app, type:app"` to generate a nest application.
-2. Answer "Which bundler would you like to use to build the library?
-Choose 'none' to skip build setup." with "tsc"
-3. Answer "Which linter would you like to use?" with "eslint"
-4. Answer "Which unit test runner would you like to use?" with "jest"

 Generate a library

-1. Run `nx g @nx/nest:library --name=my-lib --directory=/my-app/controller/ "--tags=scope:my-app, type:controller"` to generate a library.
+1. Run `nx g @nx/nest:library --name=foo --directory=/libs/foo/controller/foo/ "--tags=scope:my-app, type:controller"` to generate a library.
-2. Answer "Which bundler would you like to use to build the library?
-Choose 'none' to skip build setup." with "tsc"
+2. Use type:provider if library should be created
 3. Answer "Which linter would you like to use?" with "eslint"
 4. Answer "Which unit test runner would you like to use?" with "jest"